wiarda/game-of-life/readme.md

 To-do:
 v1
--random board generation
+-change board size
+-generation count
 -player can clear the board
--generation count
--change speed
 -visual cue for selected speed
--change board size
+-random board generation

 v2
--sound for clicks
+-feedback on invalid input for changing board size -sound for clicks
--show rules
 -stop simulation if in a static state or if all life extinguished

 Done
+-change speed
+-show rules
 -simulation
 -player can set up a board